 The Mystery Unravelled

-The key to a SEO friendly domain name is branding.
+The key to an SEO friendly domain name is branding.
 It’s that simple.
 Would Coca-Cola register a domain name like BestSoftDrinkofAllTimeinKentucky.com?
 No. Coca-Cola has an established brand name that surpasses any need for EMDs or attempts to “game” Google via a keyword stuffed domain name.

 The future of the internet will be brand names and domains associated with quality brands.
 For example, if you are a dentist in Los Angeles, CA, you might immediately think the best domain name to register is DentistInLosAngeles.com.
 You would be correct if we were still in 1999!
 But by today’s standards, that domain name is pretty trashy (my apologies to the person that owns it).

 A better domain would be DynamiteDentistry.com, assuming that name is unique from a branding standpoint.
-The benefits of such a domain is that it is unique, marketable, and easy to remember for your clients!
+The benefits of such a domain are that it is unique, marketable, and easy to remember for your clients!
 Keep in mind that you want to be unique nation-wide, not just in your area.

-Choosing a SEO friendly domain name is much easier than you think if you keep it simple and focus on branding.
+Choosing an SEO friendly domain name is much easier than you think if you keep it simple and focus on branding.
 In fact, if you ignore SEO completely and focus on your brand, your domain will have a good chance of ranking.
 Keep in mind that you cannot depend on your domain name solely to rank in the search engines.
 That’s where we can help!
 If you need some ideas, contact us and we can help you find a good domain name and establish a solid brand online.